zaccharles/api-guidelines/Guidelines.md

 Services MAY perform additional validations on URL ownership.

 ### 14.6 Receiving notifications
-Services SHOULD send notifications in response to service data change that do not include details of the changes themselves, but include enough information for the subscribing application to respond appropriately to the following process:
+Services SHOULD send notifications in response to service data changes that do not include details of the changes themselves, but include enough information for the subscribing application to respond appropriately to the following process:

 1. Applications MUST identify the correct cached OAuth token to use for a callback
 2. Applications MAY look up any previous delta token for the relevant scope of change